Associated With Growth And Asexual Reproduction Mitosis Or Meiosis

 Regulation of Cell Division

 Both mitosis and meiosis are tightly regulated processes.
 The cell cycle, which includes mitosis, is controlled by a complex network of proteins and enzymes.
-These regulatory molecules ensure that each phase of the cell cycle is completed correctly and that the cell only divides when it is supposed to.
+These regulatory molecules check that each phase of the cell cycle is completed correctly and that the cell only divides when it is supposed to.

 Dysregulation of the cell cycle can lead to uncontrolled cell division and the development of cancer.
 Cancer cells often have mutations in genes that regulate the cell cycle, causing them to divide uncontrollably.